 Have to switch pendants on a scaling phrase?
 Add the new piece to the performing ad sets.

 In any case, as much as we tried to resurrect that piece and scale it back to over 100 pieces we did not achieve the outcome.
-Instead, whilst that ticked along at about 30-50 units a day, we decided we needed to try a new angle…
+Granted it still ticked along at about 30-50 units a day and left it run (obviously), in light of that, we decided we needed to try a new angle…

 The original piece was black & white, and fairly generic in the way we targeted…i.e, Husband to wife.

-To mix it up, we added a niche color and a little humor.
-The result was instant.
-And the best part was, I had designed the print card myself.
+To mix it up, we added a niche color and a little humor, the result was instant.
+The best part was, I had designed the print card myself.
 See, that’s the beauty of print cards, they can be super simple, and as you start finding success with a phrase you can make tweaks and scale outs very quickly.

 I know a lot of you call bullshit as soon as you see screenshots about dropshipping success stories.
 Personally, I don’t care what someone’s profitability is as I am more about seeing what CAN be done, then it’s down to my belief to make it happen.